Hepacivirus: Taxonomy

+The genus contains the following species, listed by scientific name and followed by viruses that belong to the species:

 Additional information

 Additional hepaciviruses have been described from bats, rodents including bank voles, horses, and dogs.
 Rodent hepacivirus is found in the deer mouse (Peromyscus maniculatus).
 A virus related to hepaciviruses is found in bamboo rat (Rhizomys pruinosus).
-A virus related to hepaciviruses infects the long-tailed ground squirrel Spermophilus undulatus.Cattle are a host for viruses of the species Hepacivirus N. The viruses most closely related to Hepacivirus C are the equine hepaciviruses of the species Hepacivirus A. There are at least two subtypes of equine hepacivirus.
+A virus related to hepaciviruses infects the long-tailed ground squirrel Spermophilus undulatus.

+Cattle are a host for viruses of the species Hepacivirus bovis.
+The viruses most closely related to Hepacivirus hominis are the equine hepaciviruses of the species Hepacivirus equi.
+There are at least two subtypes of equine hepacivirus.
 Hepacivirus A infecting horses has also been found in donkeys.

 A virus related to the hepaciviruses has been isolated from bald eagles (Haliaeetus leucocephalus).
 Another unclassified virus in this taxon is duck hepacivirus-like virus.
 A virus related to hepaciviruses has been isolated from the graceful catshark (Proscyllium habereri).
 The virus – Jogalong virus – has been described that appears to belong to another species in this genus.